QuinnDamerell/OctoPrint-OctoEverywhere/docker-readme.md

 - Your Prusa Link IP address.
 - Your Prusa Link username and password, or your Prusa Link API key.

-For help finding the your Prusa Link API key, see https://octoeverywhere.com/s/prusa-link-api-key
+For help finding your Prusa Link API key, see https://octoeverywhere.com/s/prusa-link-api-key

 These values must be set as environment vars when you first run the container.
 Once the container is run, you don't need to include them again, unless you want to update the values.